 We examine whether Medicaid recipients receive the same health care services as those on Medicare.
-We track the services provided to the same individual as they age into Medicare from Medicaid at age 65, becoming dual enrolled.
-Cost sharing remains negligible across the insurance switch, implying that observed changes in care utilization reflects supply-side factors.
-Utilization increases by about 20 percent upon switching to Medicare, across a range of categories and treatments including high-value care.
-We find that 60 to 90 percent of the increase in office visits is explained by physicians averse to accepting new Medicaid patients.
-Geographic variation in our estimates shows that the average increase in utilization is larger in those states with lower Medicaid acceptance rates and higher Medicare acceptance rates.
-By contrast, we find relatively small increases in care from existing provider-patient relationships with Medicaid providers.
-This analysis indicates that Medicaid’s smaller provider network plays a large role in limiting utilization.
+We track the services provided to the same individual as they age into Medicare from Medicaid at age 65.
+Cost sharing remains negligible across the insurance switch, implying that changes in care utilization reflects supply-side factors.
+Utilization increases by about 20 percent upon switching to Medicare.
+We find that 60 to 90 percent of the increase in office visits is explained by physicians averse to accepting Medicaid patients.
+This analysis provides new evidence that Medicaid’s smaller provider network plays a large role in limiting utilization.

 Suggested citation: